gosukiwi/php-boilerplate/README.md

 # PHP Boilerplate

+__IMPORTANT NOTICE: This project is deprecated.
+Use at your own risk.__

 PHP Boilerplate is a minimal PHP project to help you get started easy and fast.
 It's __not__ an MVC framework, it's __not__ a full featured set of libraries, it gives you the basics, and let's you develop small apps easy and with very little